xuefei-wang/agent-super-opt/README.md

   * `--k_word`: The English word representation of `k` (e.g., `"three"`) (default: `"three"`).
 This is used for prompt phrasing.
   * `--dataset_size`: A Cellpose-specific argument to determine the size of the validation/test set (default: `100`).
   * `--batch_size`: A Cellpose-specific argument to determine the batch size (default: `16`).
-  * `--auto_analyze_trajectory`: A boolean flag.
-If set, the learning trajectory will be automatically analyzed.

 ## 📦 Output Structure